 Alpacas are very intuitive animals, and have even been used as therapy animals in Australia.
 They emit a distinct humming noise when they are curious or content, so expect to hear their hum when out on a walk!

-Alpaca walks in the Lake District are available year round from Easter 2019.
+Alpaca walks in the Lake District are available year round.

 Minimum 2 persons, Maximum 4 persons.
 16 years +

 Duration: 1 hour